Our shearling jacket: what I saw during production in the Parisian workshop

 Marlène, the designer of our jacket

-We arrived at a really satisfactory fit, without multiplying fittings and modifications.
+We arrived at a really satisfactory fit, without multiplying the fittings and modifications.

 "Do you really think we can talk about "luxury" quality?"

-According to you Nicolò, we can declare that we have achieved with this jacket a quality similar to the biggest luxury houses, which make shearlings at 3,000 or 5,000 euros?
+According to you, Nicolò, we can say that with this jacket we have achieved a quality similar to the biggest luxury brands, which make shearlings for 3,000 or 5,000 euros?

 Well I think so.

-I have not seen a single manufacturing step that was not carried out using the most careful processes.
-And as for the skins, all the pieces I saw on our production were free from any defects.
-Which is rare on large leather inserts.
+I have not seen any step of manufacturing that was not carried out using the most careful processes.
+And as for the skins, all the pieces I have seen on our production were free of any defects.
+Which is rare on large pieces of leather.

 Finally, it is a jacket entirely made in France, without any compromise.

-In short, apart from offering a slightly perched avant-garde design (and that's not what you expect from us I think), I simply don't see what more we could have done.
+In short, apart from offering a slightly off-the-wall avant-garde design (and I don't think that's what you expect from us), I simply don't see what more we could have done.

-So I would conclude with this: I am very proud of what we did on this jacket .
-And for me it's a little dream that comes true, a kind of step that we're still taking.
+So I'll conclude on this: I'm very proud of what we've done on this jacket .
+And for me it's a little dream come true, a kind of milestone that we're reaching again.

 LEAVE US A COMMENT Style questions, personal points of view, good tips to share?
 We validate your comment and respond to you within a few hours